Alboroni/WAF-Monitoring/readme.md

 ### Service and Resource Health

 Review current Service and Resource Health and confirm the criteria for the service and resource health alerts and if customer wants alerts for all service health alerts and the criteria they want for the resource health alerts.
 Example has been set in the [Monitoring Pattern](MonitoringPattern\azuremonitoringpattern.xlsx) sheet.
-Careful consideration should be taken to see if customer wants to be alerted for User Initiated as well as Platform iInitiated resource health events.
+Careful consideration should be taken to see if customer wants to be alerted for User Initiated as well as Platform Initiated resource health events.
 An example of a user initiated event would be if a virtual machine is gracefully shut down.
 It is advised, to ensure you do not get false postives for unknown health events, to filter out unknown health events.
 The example template in the reposistory filters out these events

 ### Activity Log